1999AZZAR/InfoView/README.md

 ### Notification Reception

 - When a notification arrives, it immediately interrupts the current display
-- Notification displays for 6 seconds
+- Notification displays for 6 seconds (normal operation)
+- During navigation, notifications display for 3 seconds to minimize interruption
-- After 6 seconds, returns to time/weather cycle
+- After display time expires, returns to time/weather cycle or navigation

 ### Navigation Active

-- When navigation is active, navigation display takes priority
+- When navigation is active, navigation display immediately overrides the time/weather loop
-- Navigation displays continuously while active
+- Navigation displays continuously while active with 500ms update rate
+- Notifications during navigation display for shorter duration (3 seconds) to minimize interruption
-- Returns to time/weather cycle when navigation ends
+- Returns to time/weather cycle immediately when navigation ends

 ## Troubleshooting